 10 Pro Tips for Packing Lighter Every Time

 You've probably been there: flustered at the airport luggage drop as you're hit with an overweight bag fee; sore after lugging around a too-heavy duffel all day; or frustrated with yourself for wheeling around a big suitcase when you know you could've gotten by with a weekender.
 Overpackers, we feel your pain, and we're here to help.
-Below, we rounded up the eight best tips for how to bring less and pack lighter every time.
+Below, we rounded up the ten best tips for how to bring less and pack lighter every time.

 1. Start with an appropriately-sized bag

 It’s like that mouse and cookie classic: if you give an overpacker a giant suitcase, she’s bound to fill it to the brim…and then feel the need to bring some more.
 No one likes seeing their luggage half-empty—it just feels like a waste of space and a missed opportunity to tote along another fab outfit.
 So start small.
 If you’ll be gone less than a week, try for a duffel bag; under two weeks, stick with a carry-on suitcase.
 Limited space means you’ll have to be strict when following the rest of the tips below, but remember: a smaller, lighter bag means easier navigation and more focus on what you’re doing and seeing, not what you’re wearing.